-If you’re at a point where you are tired of managing your facility using an archaic system of handwritten checklists, multiple excel spreadsheets, duplicate asset tracking documentation and other common inefficiencies, then you are probably searching for a way to automate and simplify your maintenance operation with a maintenance software.
+If you’re at a point where you are tired of managing your facility using an archaic system of handwritten checklists, multiple excel spreadsheets, duplicate asset tracking documentation, and other common inefficiencies, then you are probably searching for a way to automate and simplify your maintenance operation with maintenance software.

 Additionally, your team should also be able to provide a list of assets your facility owns that you wish to organize and maintain.

 Having such a detailed account will help you identify the current workflow inefficiencies and find answers to important questions like:

 How quickly are we solving maintenance requests and breakdowns?